(Page Updated: 10 June 2023)

 Active Time?
-Nocturnal primarily, but as I mentioned I found one during the morning about 10:30 am., and I found two more at night around 10 pm.
+Nocturnal primarily, but as I mentioned I found one during the morning at about 10:30 am., and I found two more at night around 10 pm.
 These Thailand snakes are terrestrial – preferring the ground to trees.

 Food: Skinks and other lizards, and of course, frogs – like nearly every other snake in Thailand.
 The adult mock viper I found in the morning was eating a large skink.
-This mock viper also, occasionally eats other small snakes.
+This mock viper also occasionally eats other small snakes.

 Defensive Behavior: Slow to bite, they coil up as most snakes and strike.
 I handled mine repeatedly and didn’t get struck at but a couple of times.

 Venom Toxicity: Probably not toxic enough to hurt people or large pets.
 Rear-fanged, but not known to cause medically significant bites.